harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/common-tunables-for-all-faults.md

 ### Default health check

 Determines if you wish to run the default health check which is present inside the fault.
-Its default value is 'false'.
+Its default value is 'true'.
 Tune it by using the `DEFAULT_HEALTH_CHECK` environment variable.

 The following YAML snippet illustrates the use of this environment variable: